Soft Currents

 Artistic Producer: Hilary Maxwell

-Created with generous support from The Dance Centre, Metro Vancouver's Regional Cultural Project Grants and BC Gaming.
+Created with generous support from The British Columbia Arts Council, The Dance Centre, Metro Vancouver's Regional Cultural Project Grants and BC Gaming.

 Soft Currents at International Dance Day 2024